-The Audit and Risk Committee currently consists of three independent Non-Executive Directors, Mary Tavener, Steve Smith and Peter Jensen, and one non-independent Non-Executive Director, Scott Leinenweber.
+The Audit and Risk Committee currently consists of four independent Non-Executive Directors, Mary Tavener, Peter Jensen, Cheryl MacDiarmid and Anthony Parker.
 The Committee is chaired by Mary Tavener, who is considered to have recent and relevant financial experience.
 The Chief Financial Officer, Company Secretary and members of the Finance Team attend by invitation.
 It meets three times per year and at least twice a year with the external auditors present.

 Risk Management and Internal Controls: